amerpersonal/jobs-and-more/README.md

 The project contains only POC and it shoule be further developed, both in terms of technical improvements and adding new functionalities.
 Things that could be improved and added:

+- send email asynchronously using Sidekiq gem or ruby 3 reactors
 - better code coverage with tests
 - full API for all endpoints
 - add option for user to add job to wish list and gets notification a few days before job expiration